-I only recently discovered passatelli, probably because they’re not typical in many parts of Italy.
-Although you can find them in Marche and Lazio, they are considered to be essentially Romagnolo (from Emilia-Romagna). (go straight to recipe)
+Although I have lived in Italy for 14 years, I only discovered passatelli last year.
+Probably because they’re not typical in many parts of Italy.
+Although you can find them in Marche and Lazio, they are considered to be essentially Romagnolo from Emilia-Romagna.

-I came across them whilst doing research for my blog and my first reaction was that I absolutely had to do them myself!
-I went out to buy the tool used to make them, which Italians call ‘il ferro di passatelli’ (passatelli iron).
-This is actually a handheld press with holes, similar to a spaetzle maker.
+I came across this cheesy pasta whilst doing research for this blog and my first reaction was that I absolutely had to make it myself!
+I went out to buy the tool used, which Italians call ‘il ferro di passatelli’ (passatelli iron).
+This is actually a handheld press with holes, similar to a spaetzle maker or potato ricer.
 Passatelli are traditionally served in broth but there are many other recipes for them.
-First time round I decided to skip the broth making stage and bake them (after cooking them in stock) with pine nuts, ham and cheese.
-They were delicious and I fell in love, so lots of passatelli recipes to come at a later stage!
+First time round I decided to skip the broth making stage and bake them (after cooking them in stock) with pine nuts, pancetta and cheese.
+They were delicious and I fell in love!

-Although passetelli are not made with flour they are classified as a type of pasta.
-These soft, normally homemade strands of breadcrumbs, grated cheese and eggs are an ancient tradition, born in the rural low income areas where leftovers and simple foods like stale bread, cheese, eggs were used often to create tasty dishes.
+Although this pasta is not made with flour it is still classified as a type of pasta.
+These soft, normally homemade strands of breadcrumbs, grated cheese and eggs are an ancient tradition, born in the rural low income areas where leftovers and simple foods like stale bread, cheese and eggs were used often to create tasty dishes.